craiglockwood/knifetalk/_posts/2019-02-04-youtube-barcelona-hot-wings.markdown

-<blockquote class="largeQuote">“An artist is more like a prostitute” - Geoff Feder </blockquote>
+<blockquote class="largeQuote">“It will up your game to develop a relationship with a chef” - Mareko Maumasi </blockquote>